BehnoodRasti/Hyperspectral-Image-Denoising-Toolbox-V2/README.md

 # Hyperspectral-Image-Denoising-Toolbox-V2

-Here we provide the resources to reproduce the resutls presented in the following article
+Here we provide the resources to reproduce the results presented in the following article

 Rasti, B., Ghamisi, P., "Hyperspectral Denoising: From Conventional Techniques Towards Deep Learning Ones", 1st workshop on Complex Data Challenges in Earth Observation (CDCEO)1 Nov.
 2021.